modernben/forge-docs/1.0/sites/commands.md

 Sites that were created with the **General PHP / Laravel** project type will automatically suggest common Laravel Artisan commands.

-:::tip No tty
+:::tip Command Input

-Commands do not tty, which means that input / passwords cannot be provided.
+Commands are not executed within a tty, which means that input / passwords cannot be provided.
 :::

 ## Command History